alfaromeo13/Draw/README.md

 ```
 after running the command copy the output parameters from the terminal inside CNF and JoinRoom classes

-run the app from eclipse and enjoy :)
+run the app from eclipse IDE.